schuyler4/USB_Curve_Tracer/readme.md

 <h2> USB Curve Tracer </h2>
 This is my attempt at making a curve tracer.
 Instead of implementing a display, data is piped to an external computer where it is plotted using Python.
-It also controlled using a command line interface on the external computer.
+It is also controlled using a command line interface on the external computer.

 ![Device Picture](./device_picture_REV3.JPG)